quantum-ket/ket/docs/source/ket.rst

 The ``quant`` type
 ------------------

-The type ``quant`` hols an array of qubits and that is initialized with the function ``qalloc(n)`` or ``qalloc_dirty(n)``.
+The type ``quant`` holds an array of qubits and that is initialized with the function ``qalloc(n)`` or ``qalloc_dirty(n)``.
 To reference a single qubit of a quant use brackets.